exploratory-io/book/tutorials/quick-start.md

 ![](images/quick-start-70.png)

 You can see what has just happened better in Table view.
-Scroll to the very right, you will notice that there is a new column called 'cluster' which has the cluster id for each row (flight).
+Scroll to the very right, and you will notice that there is a new column called 'cluster' which has the cluster id for each row (flight).

 ![](images/quick-start-72.png)